DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

-However, as LLMs grow in size and new capabilities emerge, we have a problem and that is aliasing.
-The authors of the paper DoLa: Decoding by Contrasting Layers Improves Factuality in Large Language Models propose a method to avoid this problem.
+Although as LLMs grow in size and new capabilities emerge, we have a problem: hallucinations.
+The authors of the paper DoLa: Decoding by Contrasting Layers Improves Factuality in Large Language Models propose a method to avoid this issue.

-They propose a contrastive decoding approach, where the output probability of the next word is obtained from the difference in logits between an upper and a lower layer.
-By emphasizing knowledge of higher layers and de-emphasizing knowledge of lower layers, we can make LMs more factual and thus reduce hallucinations.
+They propose a contrastive decoding approach, where the probability of the next word's output is obtained from the difference in logits between an upper layer and a lower layer.
+By emphasizing the knowledge of the upper layers and de-emphasizing that of the lower layers, we can make LMs more factual and, therefore, reduce hallucinations.

-The following figure shows this idea.
-While Seattle maintains a high probability in all layers, the probability of the correct answer Olympia increases after the upper layers inject more factual knowledge.
-Contrasting the differences between the different layers may reveal the correct answer in this case.
+The following figure illustrates this idea.
+While Seattle maintains a high probability across all layers, the probability of the correct answer Olympia increases after the upper layers inject more factual knowledge.
+Comparing the differences between the various layers can reveal the correct answer in this case.

 DoLa-figure1